 Where the best markets are being held

-Liverpool Christmas Ice Festival launches on November 17 and runs through Christmas and New Year until January 7 at Pier Head this winter.
+Liverpool Christmas Ice Festival launches on November 16 and runs through til December 23, Christmas eve split between St George’s Plateau and Pier Head.
 There will be a super-sized triple-lane ice slide, larger ice rink, giant ferris wheel and 50 traditional German market stalls creating Liverpool ’s biggest Christmas market.
 The unmissable Liverpool Christmas Ice Festival experience continues at the Ice Bar which features a sub-zero room of crystal clear ice sculptures where even the bar, tables and chairs are carved from real ice.

 The traditional Glasgow Christmas Market will take place in St Enoch Square and will attract traders from all over the world, with a second market at George Square